State Anthem of the Kyrgyz Republic: History

 In 2011, the Supreme Council set up a commission to change the lyrics of the national anthem and the flag, which had also been under dispute over the use of red and the flaming sun.
-The flag would not be changed, but after considering many proposals for changes to the lyrics or a new second verse, the commission, headed by Abdyrakhman Mamataliev, concluded to remove the verse entirely, stating there were generally contradictions in it.
+The flag would not be changed, but after considering many proposals for changes to the lyrics or a new second verse, the commission, headed by Abdyrahman Mamataliev, concluded to remove the verse entirely, stating there were generally contradictions in it.
 The Jogorku Kengesh voted in favour of the commission's proposal on 27 December 2012 with resolution N 2648-V.

-In 2025, the government launched a public contest to replace the anthem, saying that it fails to accurately represent the depict the country's ancient and nomadic past.
+In 2025, the government launched a public contest to replace the anthem, saying that it fails to accurately represent and depict the country's ancient and nomadic past.